 A range of choices

-Sending kids to camp may have been your idea, but in order for kids to feel good about the adventure, they need to buy, as well.
-The first question to ask yourself is, which types of camp are best suited to your child's physical, emotional, and mental needs?
+Sending kids to camp may have been your idea, but in order for kids to feel good about the adventure, they need to buy in as well.
+The first question to ask yourself is, which types of camp are best suited to your child's physical, emotional and mental needs?
 Would day camp or overnight camp be the better choice at this developmental stage?
-If choosing overnight camp, would your child prefer to be close or far from home?

 Parents may need to let go of the idea that what was good for them as children is good for their kids.
 What was good for you as a child may traumatize a sensitive child or a child with special needs.
 Strive to meet your kids where they are.
 Parents may experience some grieving in letting go of preconceived notions of sharing similar experiences with their children.
 But try to leave the past in the past, so you can make the healthiest choices for your family in the present.